-Nearly 2 in 5 Indigenous people in Western Australia have a certificate III or higher
+About 1 in 2 Indigenous Australians in New South Wales have a certificate III or higher

-In 2018-19, 38% of Indigenous Australians in Western Australia aged 20-64 had a certificate III level qualification or above as their highest educational qualification.
-Around 29% had a certificate III-advanced diploma.
-An estimated 9% had a bachelor degree or above (note that this estimate has a large margin of error and should be used with caution).
+In 2018-19, over half (54%) of Indigenous Australians in New South Wales aged 20-64 had a certificate III level qualification or above as their highest educational qualification.
+Around 46% had a certificate III-advanced diploma, while 9% had a bachelor degree or above.